 Grade C: On Land – Heavy trash.
 Heavy brush.
 Steep slopes.
 Complete mobility is needed.
 Recommended for ages 16 and up.
 On Water – Moderately Strenuous float for those who are experienced paddlers.

 Grade D: On Land – Experienced volunteers only.
 Heavy lifting.
 Steep slopes.
 Heavy brush.
 May involve heavy equipment and power tools for the majority of trash removed.
 On Water – Strenuous float only for experienced paddlers and can respond to quickly changing conditions on the water.

-Volunteers are the backbone of our clean-ups, and we need you to help in our continued efforts to protect and preserve our land and waterways.
+Volunteers are the backbone of our cleanups, and we need you to help in our continued efforts to protect and preserve our land and waterways.
 Just check out this photo from the Confluence Trash Bash in April 2021.
-We know your time is valuable but look at the difference a couple of hours of your time can make.
-This is just one volunteer at one park!
-If everyone gave just one hour of their time, we could remove tons of trash and create a better habitat for wildlife and protect natural spaces that everyone can enjoy!
+We know your time is valuable but look at the difference a couple of hours can make.
+This image is from one volunteer at one park!
+If everyone gave just one hour of their time, we could remove tons of trash, create a better habitat for wildlife, and protect natural spaces that everyone can enjoy!